-Saint Jerome.
-Probably the most controversial of the Latin Doctors of the Church, Jerome was secretary to Pope Damasus who asked him to provide a standard translation of the Bible.
+Saint Jerome probably the most controversial of the Latin Doctors of the Church, He became secretary to Pope Damasus who asked him to provide a standard translation of the Bible.
 His work, the Latin Vulgate, has been that till our own day.
 Jerome’s friendship with three devout women aroused suspicions and he had to leave Rome.
 The women accompanied him to Bethlehem where he opened a monastery and they lived in a convent nearby.
-Terence Fay SJ tells the story.
+Terence Fay SJ tells his story here.

 St Jerome is a great favourite of artists and saintly people.
 He is one of the four Latin Doctors of the Church, along with Ambrose, Augustine and Gregory the Great.
 Translator of a definitive edition of the Bible, Jerome deserves our attention because of the importance of this great work in the western church.

 Let us consider Jerome as seeker in the Syrian Desert, debater at the Council of Constantinople, a secretary to the Pope and a mature monk at Bethlehem.

 Jerome was baptised as an adult (aged 18) after his studies in Rome, but it was only when living in Gaul that he recognised his call to a more dedicated Christian life.
 From the middle east the monsticism of St Pachomius was carried by exiles to the west.
 Jerome and a friend decided to make a break with the world by renouncing secular ambition and entering a life of detachment and contemplation.
 The zealous young man convinced his wayward sister to do the same, but her commitment to Christian asceticism seems to have alienated him from his family.